-In its most basic form, a car axle is a rod or a shaft that is spun in order to move a vehicle’s wheels.
-Think of a railroad car or a Radio Flyer wagon.
-The axle is the bar that connects the wheels.
-It also holds the weight of the car or wagon.
 On a motorized vehicle, the axle transfers engine power and torque from the transmission to the drive wheels.
-Contemporary front-wheel-drive vehicles often will combine the transmission and the front axle into what is called a transaxle.
-On vehicles with rear-wheel drive, the engine connects to a drive shaft, and the drive shaft turns the drive axle in the back of the vehicle.
+Contemporary front-wheel drive vehicles often will combine the transmission and the front axle into what is called a transaxle.
+On vehicles with rear-wheel drive, the engine connects to a drive shaft.
+The drive shaft turns the drive axle in the back of the vehicle.

 Most modern cars have a split axle with universal joints between two half axles.
 A constant velocity (CV) joint connects each of these to a wheel.
-This allows for each wheel to have independent suspension, pivot when making turns, and turn at different speeds, improving tire traction and extending tire life.
+As a result, each wheel has independent suspension, pivots when making turns, and turns at different speeds.
+This leads to improved tire traction and a longer tire life.

-A broken axle is often the result of overloading a vehicle, a bad carrier bearing, or even just an unfortunate pothole experience.
-If you hear rumbling or feel vibrating when you accelerate or turn your car, this is a sign of an axle going bad or able to break.
-If your axle is broken you will not be able to drive your car.
-It’s unlikely that you won’t notice your axle going bad, however.
-It’s usually accompanied by loud clicking or banging noticeable when your car shifts gears or the previously mentioned rumbling or vibrating with turning or accelerating.
+A broken axle is often the result of overloading.
+However, a bad carrier bearing or even an unfortunate pothole experience can also lead to a broken axle.
+If you hear rumbling or feel vibrating when you accelerate or turn your car, this is a sign of an axle going bad.
+You might also hear loud clicking or banging when you shift gears.
+Most of the time, a broken axle is a hard problem to ignore.

-If you think your axle is going bad or have any other questions about maintaining the safety and functioning of your vehicle, contact Veenstra’s Garage today.
-We’d be glad to answer any questions or examine your vehicle in person.
+If you think your axle is going bad or have any other questions about maintaining the safety and functioning of your vehicle, stop by Veenstra’s today for a 22-point inspection.